nubbthedestroyer/docker-workshop/exercises/11-working-with-healthchecks/Readme.md

 ```

-We run this yaml the same as we had done before: `kubectl create -f helloworld-deployment-with-probes`
+We run this yaml the same as we had done before: `kubectl create -f helloworld-with-probes.yaml`

 ### Simulate a failing deployment that fails a readiness probe